 The Company's Compensation Committee consists of three independent directors.
-The members of the Compensation Committee are Rick Zimmer (Chair), Jim Stypula and Ken Carter.
+The members of the Compensation Committee in 2022 were Rick Zimmer (Chair), Jim Stypula and Ken Carter.
 As discussed above under the heading Executive Compensation, the Compensation Committee is charged with implementing an appropriate plan for executive compensation and for making recommendations to the Board with respect to the compensation of the Company's executive officers.
-In 2020, the Compensation Committee held six (6) meetings, each of which were attended by all members of Committee.
+In 2022, the Compensation Committee held two (2) meetings, each of which were attended by all members of Committee.
 In connection with its mandate, the Compensation Committee keeps the Board apprised of its work by providing regular updates at the Company's board meetings.